Ryan Roobroeck

-Ryan Roobroeck (born September 25, 2007) is a Canadian ice hockey winger for the Niagara IceDogs of the Ontario Hockey League (OHL) and one of the top prospects for the 2026 NHL entry draft.
+Ryan Roobroeck (born September 25, 2007) is a Canadian ice hockey winger for the Niagara IceDogs of the Ontario Hockey League (OHL).
+Roobroeck was selected 34th overall in the 2026 NHL entry draft by the Chicago Blackhawks.

 Playing career

 Roobroeck was the second overall pick in the 2023 Ontario Hockey League (OHL) draft by the Niagara IceDogs.
 He had previously applied for exceptional player status in 2022.
 Roobroeck scored 28 goals and 51 points in his first season with the IceDogs.
 Roobroeck broke the record for most points by a rookie in IceDogs history, previously held by Akil Thomas.
 He was also named to the OHL first all-rookie team.

 Roobroeck's strengths as a player include his size, his shot and his goal scoring ability.
 Areas that needed work coming into the OHL were his "compete level, skating, and engagement away from the puck."

 International play

-Roobroeck was a member of Canada's gold medal winning team at the 2024 IIHF World U18 Championships.
+Roobroeck was a member of Canada's gold medal winning team at the 2025 IIHF World U18 Championships.